FlurinBruehwiler/FlareLang/README.md

 During runtime you should be able to run user suplied code with the interpreter (e.g. plugins), in a isolated and safe environment.

 **Compiler**:
-Should use XYZ as the backend, and produce stand alone native executables.
-The compiler should also be able to output wasm.
+Should use QBE as the backend, and produce stand alone native executables.
+It would also be nice to write a wasm compiler.

-CLI:
+**CLI**:

 `flare run main.fl`
 runs the application in interpreted mode